 Here are a few sample prompts to help you get started:

-"Here is my resume bullet point: [insert bullet].
-Here is the keyword: [keyword].
+• "Here is my resume bullet point: [insert bullet].
+Here is the keyword: [paste keyword from job description].
 Suggest several ways I can rewrite this bullet point to naturally include this keyword."

 Pro Tips: